sanskrit/raw_etexts_english/blogs/manasataramgini/2005-02-13_tumburu-the-manifestation-of-rudra.md

 +++
-title = "tumburu, the manifestation ofxa0rudra"
+title = "tumburu, the manifestation of rudra"

 +++
 From the northern head of the terrible rudra, known as the vAmadeva